New Patients (909) 277-6919

 If you avoid dental care due to dental anxiety or stress, you are not alone.

 Dental anxiety is a shared experience for many of our patients.
 At Claremont Dental Institute we believe that visiting the dentist does not have to be and should not be stress-inducing.
 Your safety and comfort are at the foundation of our practice.
+That is why we focus on methods to help our patients receive the dental care they need.
+We offer sedation dentistry in Claremont, CA for patients who suffer from dental anxiety or who need extensive dental work or oral surgery.

 For many patients, having a better understanding of their treatment helps to reduce stress and anxiety associated with the unknowns of dentistry.